 At-home clear aligners like SmileDirectClub aren’t always included in orthodontic benefits.
-Some insurance providers have formed partnerships that bring home aligner companies in-network. byte, for example, has partnerships with Anthem and Guardian (and others, coming soon); SmileDirectClub partners with UnitedHealthCare, Aetna, and Blue Cross Blue Shield; and Candid partners with Anthem.
+Some insurance providers have formed partnerships that bring home aligner companies in-network.

 Some other insurance providers refuse to cover at-home treatment from any remote aligner company.
 However, this situation is evolving quickly, and more providers are starting to include at-home aligners in their orthodontic benefits.

 How To Get Coverage for Online Clear Aligners